Vladimir Dvorniković: Early life

 Vladimir Dvorniković was born in Severin na Kupi, in the Kingdom of Croatia and Slavonia, Austria-Hungary.
 His father Ljudevit-Lujo was a college teacher, while his mother Marjana was an educator and a part-time publicist.
 Vladimir was the eldest of eleven children.
-Because of constant relocation primarily due to his parents' career, he finished elementary school in Drežnik, and high school in Zemun and Sarajevo.
+He attended high school from 1898 to 1906 in Zemun and Sarajevo.
 In his 3rd year of high school he became interested in literature and was an enthusiastic reader of the works of Herbert Spencer and Ernst Haeckel.

 Dvorniković traveled abroad in 1906 to study philosophy in Vienna.
-Professors Friedrich Jodl and Wilhelm Jerusalem were a large influence on Vladimir, later receiving his doctorate from Vienna in 1911 with his thesis titled "About the necessity of the psychological establishment of the cognitive theory".
+He received his doctorate from Vienna in 1911 with his thesis titled "About the necessity of the psychological establishment of the cognitive theory".
 He relocated to Sarajevo, Bihać, and Zagreb to commit to teaching in 1910.

 He proclaimed himself as a psychologist in the book "Both essential types of philosophizing - Attempt of psychological orientation in current philosophical currents", published in German in Berlin in 1917.
 During the first World War he was sentenced to Bihać for labor due to his pro-Yugoslav orientation.
 Dvorniković later arrived in Zagreb where he then worked in a musical school.

 Academia

 In 1919 he began lecturing at the University of Zagreb on the subject of philosophy and science.
-He was placed on the board of directors for the "theoretic and practical philosophy and for the history of philosophy" in 1925, and was the fourth professor of philosophy in Croatia in half a century; his predecessors were Franjo Marković, Đuro Arnold and Albert Bazala.
+From 1925 to 1926, he was a full-time professor there.
+His predecessors were Franjo Marković, Đuro Arnold and Albert Bazala.
 Dvorniković and Bazala both rejected the old education-system scheme of Johann Friedrich Herbart.
 A strong proponent of "integrated Yugoslavism", he was an opponent to political demagogy and to the Kingdom of Yugoslavia.
 As a result, in 1926 - only a year prior to becoming a regular professor, he retired from academia at age 38.